This post may contain affiliate links. Please read our privacy policy.

 Instructions

-• In a medium bowl, whisk together the flour, baking soda, cinnamon and ginger.
+• In a separate bowl, whisk together the flour, baking soda, salt, cinnamon, and ginger.
+With the mixer on low, slowly add the dry ingredients to the butter mixture until just combined.

-• Roll each dough ball in granulated sugar and place on prepared cookie sheets at least 2 inches apart.
+• Using a medium (1.5 tablespoon) cookie scoop, scoop out the dough and roll into balls.
+Roll the dough balls in granulated sugar before placing on the prepared baking sheets at least 2 inches apart.

-• Allow cookies to cool on pan for 5 minutes before removing to a wire rack to cool completely.
-Enjoy!
+• Let the cookies cool on the baking sheet for 5 minutes before transferring to a wire rack to finish cooling.

 Nutrition